MNIBilly/WeatherWebsite/README.md

 In order to start the website you need to follow these steps.

-Download the entire project
+Download the entire project.

-Go to a command prompt or windows powershell (you need to run them as administrator)
+Go to a command prompt or windows powershell (you need to run them as administrator).

 Type these commands one at a time:
  - cd C:\Windows\System32\WeatherProject